danini/robust-line-based-estimator/README.md

 Download the [ETH3D dataset](https://www.eth3d.net/datasets) (training split of the high-res multi-view, undistorted images + GT extrinsics & intrinsics should be enough) and put it where it suits you.
 The input argument 'downsize_factor' can be used to downscale the images, because they can be quite large otherwise.

 Then run the script `runners/run_eth3d.py`.

+## Evaluation on the LaMAR dataset
+Download the [CAB scene of the LaMAR dataset](https://cvg-data.inf.ethz.ch/lamar/CAB.zip), and unzip it to your favourite location.
+Note that we only use the images in `CAB/sessions/query_val_hololens`.

+## Evaluation on the KITTI dataset
+Download the [KITTI odometry dataset](https://www.cvlibs.net/datasets/kitti/eval_odometry.php) (grayscale images and poses), and unzip them to your favourite location.